FarzanehAhmadi/Advice-Generator-App/README-template.md

 - How to use `box-shadow` and `transform` to add smooth hover effects
 - Debugging issues with media queries and layout responsiveness

+### Continued development
+I'm still working on improving the responsiveness of the app, especially on smaller screen sizes.
+The layout is centered and works on desktop, but I'm tweaking styles and testing media queries for full mobile support.

 ```js
 // Fetching advice from the API
 async function getData() {